inferno-framework/inferno-framework.github.io/docs/writing-tests/making-requests.md

 end
 ```

-You probably don't want to hard code the server url or bearer token, so a ruby
+It is unlikely you will want to hard code the server url or bearer token, so a Ruby
 symbol can be used to read these values from an input.

 ```ruby